kitpages/KitpagesDataGridBundle/README.md

     $queryBuilder->select("item, item.id * 3 as foo");

-You can display the titi field with
+You can display the foo field with

     $gridConfig->addField(new Field("foo");